Blue Ball Lodge, Devon

 The ‘pond mats’ are connected to 85m of pipe running under the Vincent’s nearby paddock to the heat pump unit which is housed along with two cylinders and the buffer tank in an enclosed cupboard in the lobby area joining the main house with the annexe.

 Kensa supplied a 21Kw Twin Hybrid heat pump which provides space heating and hot water to the entire property, replacing the separate heating systems for the main house and annexe.
 Mr & Mrs Vincent are thrilled with the system which has been up and running since June 2015.
 They have a much greater level of control over the output temperature and are pleased with how quickly the house warms up and retains heat.
-TRS specified the new system to ensure it was fully eligible for the RHI scheme and also oversaw the application process for the Vincent’s.
+TRS specified the new system to ensure it was fully eligible for the RHI scheme (this scheme has now closed) and also oversaw the application process for the Vincent’s.